Identities and Education:

 - Identities beyond formal education

-In addition to these six Working Groups, there will be a New Scholars Working Group, as well as opportunities to submit papers for a number of cross-thematic sessions and thematically-focused panels where identity will be in perspective.
-These panels will include:
+In addition to these six Working Groups, there will be a New Scholars Working Group, as well as opportunities to submit papers for a number of Thematically-Focused Panels where identity will be in perspective.
+These panels may include:

 - Conflict, reconciliation and the promise of education